psgonza/bynario_posts/2017-06-05-issues-running-gpg-in-a-container.markdown

         && gosu nobody true
 ```

-Especifically, in this line:
+Specifically, in this line:

 ```
 gpg --keyserver ha.pool.sks-keyservers.net --recv-keys B42F6819007F00F88E364FD4036A9C25BF357DD4
 ```

-Weird, it is a really simple command...
-I could ping the keyserver, but it wasn't working, neither in the host machine or inside a container...
-The response was the same: timeout
+It is a really simple command...
+I could ping the keyserver, I checked the website and everything looked ok, but it wasn't working, neither in the host machine or inside a container...
+The response was the same: timeout while getting the keys

 So...
-Our dear friend netstat comes to the rescue:
+Here comes netstat to the rescue:

 ```
 # netstat -natop | grep gpg
 tcp        0      1 192.168.1.10:34340      104.236.209.43:11371    SYN_SENT    8653/gpg2keys_hkp    on (7,10/3/0)
 ```

 It turns out I recently upgraded my internet connection, and the new router allows you to customize the firewall security levels (you know, low, medium, high and paranoid... yeah, I am using the latter).
 I noticed that port 11371 was not defined in as a "known service", so I wasn't able to reach it from within my home network.

 As soon as I allowed the connection to that port:

 ```
 # gpg --keyserver ha.pool.sks-keyservers.net --recv-keys B42F6819007F00F88E364FD4036A9C25BF357DD4